TheKerfuffle/responsive_css_html_encyclopedia/README.md

 - Sticky Header - for easier navigation throughout the page.
 - Parallax Images - I have always been fascinated by this effect and wanted to find out how to do it!

+Still needed to include:

+- Active classes for current page - Will require me dusting off jQuery as I couldn't make it happen without it

 ## Reflections

 To say that I am a beginner with CSS would be an understatement.
 For much of my time coding, I have used css